 All tables and figures must have descriptive captions.
-Captions on tables are placed before the table while captions on the figures are place under the figure - see some examples in the Appendix 3 of this manual.
+Captions on tables are placed before the table while captions on the figures are place under the figure.
 It is possible to use whole words (Table, Figure, Graph) or shortened words (Tab., Fig.) but the style must be consistent throughout the thesis.
 The language of the tables and figures should be the same as language of the whole Thesis.
 Every table and figure should contain their source (e.g. citation, authorship, or the formulation "based on...")